3D Scafo stampato: Una guida completa alla progettazione, Processo, e applicazioni industriali

 UN 3D printed hull is a boat’s shell or structural component created using additive manufacturing (SONO) tecnologia.
 Unlike traditional boatbuilding—where hulls are molded, carved, or assembled from pre-cut materials—3D printing builds the hull layer by layer from digital models.

-Think of it like building a sandcastle with a 3D stencil: instead of piling sand and shaping it by hand (which is slow and inconsistent), the stencil (3D stampante) deposits material in precise layers to form the hull’s exact shape.
+Think of it like building a sandcastle with a 3D stencil: instead of piling sand and shaping it by hand (which is slow and inconsistent), the stencil (3D printer) deposits material in precise layers to form the hull’s exact shape.
 This “digital-to-physical” process lets you create complex hull designs—like curved hulls for speedboats or hollow structures for underwater robots—that are hard to achieve with traditional methods.

 Key traits of 3D printed hulls: